 Can I scale up or down this recipe?

 Yes, of course, you can.
-This recipe gives you about 10 small pancakes, which is perfectly good portion for 2 adults or as a snack portion for 4 people.
+This almond pancakes recipe gives you about 8 small pancakes, which is perfectly good portion for 2 adults or as a snack portion for 4 people.

-You can easily double the recipe if you are cooking for a family or want to make some pancakes and freeze them later.
+You can easily double the recipe if you are cooking for a family or want to make some almond pancakes and freeze them later.

-Can these pancakes be made in advance?
+Can almond pancakes be made in advance?

 You can make them in advance and freeze them for later.

-How to re-heat this recipe
+How to re-heat almond and flax pancakes

 MORE PANCAKE RECIPES